un2wo/MakeUpUltraFast/README.md

 - Reorganized settings screen
 - Reduced color banding

+This branch has experimental support for voxy.
+It does not work with all configurations of this shader.

 [^1]: Some changes from the newer versions were ported, but I'm too lazy to fully keep up with it.